appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 ### Upload file to S3

-To upload a file to [S3](/reference/datasources/querying-amazon-s3), follow these steps:
+To upload a file to [Amazon S3](/reference/datasources/querying-amazon-s3), follow these steps: